deividAlfa/stm32_soldering_iron_controller/README.md

 <a id="Details"></a>
 ## Project details
 * This project started by forking [PTDreamer's firmware](https://github.com/PTDreamer/stm32_soldering_iron_controller).
-There was a lot of development since then.
-* Developed on STM32Cube IDE - download and use that for compiling.
+Since then it became a separate project.
-* Basic configuration is easily done in CubeMx (Included in STM32Cube IDE).
+* Developed on STM32Cube IDE.
+Basic configuration is easily done in CubeMx (Included in STM32Cube IDE).
-* Already compiled bins in each board folder (Test at your own risk).
-* Intended to serve as an unified codebase that's easier to share across different boards / hardware.
-* Different hardware support based on profiles, very few files need to be changed.
+* Unified codebase, different hardware support based on profiles, very few files need to be changed.
-* Supports all display modes:
+* Supports all display modes: I2C, SPI, software and hardware+DMA (When connected to hardware pins).
-    Boards where the display is connected to dedicated hardware:
-    - Hardware SPI with DMA
-    - Hardware I2C with DMA

-    Boards where the display is not connected to dedicated hardware:
-    - Software SPI
-    - Software I2C
+* Extremely customizable, lots of options.
+* Code highly optimized to avoid unnecesary processing waste, so slow devicers still run great.

 ---